 Loans of less than £250,000 that fulfil the policy framework are delegated to the Council's Chief Finance Officer in consultation with the Chair of General Purposes Committee (GPC).
 Should the Committee Chair declare a conflict of interest, consultation will take place with the Committee Vice-Chair.

 Loans in excess of £250,000 or loans that are outside of the framework parameters require GPC approval.
-The exception to this are loans associated with County Council owned assets which remain within the remit of the Commerical and Investment Committee.

 Limits